jgoldenberg29/whip-it-up/README.md

 # Whip it up
 ### Share your favorite recipes with the world

-_Whip it up_ is a full stack web application for sharing discovering recipes.
-When a user visits the home page they will find recipes for any occasion or pallet.
-Inspired by pinterest, upon signing or logging in, a user can additionally share recipes, save recipes to their profile, and comment on recipes shared by others.
+_Whip it up_ is a full stack web application for sharing discovering recipes with a user interface inspired by Pinterest.
+From the moment you land on our homepage, you're greeted with a diverse array of recipes catering to any occasion or palate.
+Whip It Up takes your culinary journey to the next level.
+Upon signing up, a world of culinary possibilities unfolds.
+Share your favorite recipes, curate a personalized collection by saving recipes to your profile, and engage with a vibrant community by commenting on recipes shared by fellow chefs.

 ## Overview